 Leveraging the Strength of Our Distribution Network.
 We have an independent global sales and distribution network.
-In North America, we have over 100 commercial lighting agencies selling through major electrical distributors.
-Internationally, we have 93 additional distributors serving over 53 countries.
+Through our former Legacy Commercial and Pool Lighting Businesses, we have established relationships with over 100 commercial lighting agencies in North America selling through major electrical distributors.
+Internationally, we have sold our product to multiple distributors, particularly in Western Europe and Latin American markets.
 We expect these and other industry relationships will be a significant source of operational leverage as we introduce new products and scale our business.